agourlay/agourlay.github.io/content/2022-10-03-brute-forcing-protected-zip-rust.md

 `62^7 passwords / 4500 passwords per sec / 60 / 60 / 24 / 365 =~ 25 years`

+A naive brute force strategy requires much better performance to be tractable.

 ## Future work

-A naive brute force strategy requires much better performance to be tractable.
+I still have not found the password for the archive that spawned this experiment and article.

+However, given the current throughput, I'd have to let the program run for much longer than I am comfortable with.

 Fixing the scalability issue is the most important task to make this application run efficiently on machines with a higher core count.

 Then, improving the nominal performance per worker by investigating possible gains in the `zip.rs` crate or a different approach to get a multiplying effect.

+I will make sure to document my progress in a follow-up article.

 ## Conclusion